The Importance of Context When Recommending TV Content: Dataset and Algorithms: Prediction of Preferences

 \subsection{Features and Methods}

-The task is defined as a multi-class classification problem with the users' selections for Q4 as target.
+The task, as shown in \eqref{eq:pred}, is defined as a multiclass classification problem with the users' selections for Q4 as target.
 The selections for the remaining questions are used as contextual features (see Table~\ref{tab:feat}).
 All features are categorical and represented using one-hot encoding.
-The optional text input for \textit{other} in Q2, Q4, and Q5 are not included in this study.
+Neither user demographics, nor the optional text input for \textit{other} in Q2, Q4, and Q5 are included in this study.

 Table~\ref{tab:feat} also lists a number of feature configurations.
 In this work, we define the feature configuration \textit{all} as service-independent.
 Thus, \textit{all} is a collection of all features except the \textit{service} feature.
 The reasoning behind this definition is that a prediction or recommendation of genre will have most impact across providers, since some services have a very targeted range of content genres, e.g. YouTube relies heavily on the user-generated genre.
 The \textit{service} feature is included in the \textit{all+S} configuration.
 Other configurations can be used as well, e.g. time of day and weekday/weekend (\textit{TD}).
 A notable configuration is what we refer to as the contextless, which consists of purely user identity information (\textit{U}).